astral-sh/rye/README.md

 * **No Default Dependencies:** the virtualenvs when they come up are completely void of dependencies.
 Not even `pip` or `setuptools` are installed into it.
-Rye manages the virutalenv from outside the virtualenv.
+Rye manages the virtualenv from outside the virtualenv.

 * **No Core Proprietary Stuff:** Rye (with the exception of it's own `tool` section in the `pyproject.toml`) uses standardized keys.
 That means it uses regular